Deduction for home loan interest

-Your interest payments entitle you to partial deductions if you have borrowed money to buy a permanent home, or to pay for a major improvement.
+You can claim interest expenses for a home loan if you have taken the loan in order to buy a permanent home for you or your family or to pay for a major repair in your home.
 It does not matter whether the home is a single-family house or an apartment in a housing company.

-The deductible part of the interest payments is primarily subtracted from your capital income.
-However, if you have no such income or if your interest expense is higher than the capital income you receive, you are treated as having a "deficit of capital income".
-Then a 30-percent portion of the deficit is credited.
-It is subtracted directly from the taxes you'd have to pay on your earned income.
+The deductible part of the interest expenses is primarily subtracted from your capital income.
+However, if you have no such income or if your interest expense is higher than the capital income you receive, you will be treated as having a deficit of capital income.
+30% of this deficit is deducted from your income taxes on wage income and other earned income.

 Interest deduction for other types of home loans

-If a child whose age is 18 or higher or a grandparent lives in a home you have bought — or financed a major improvement of — with a loan and you let them live there rent-free or on below-market rent, you cannot get deductions.
-The tax treatment of such a loan is the same as for consumer borrowing, i.e. "other loan".
+If a child or a grandparent lives in a home you have bought with a loan, and you let them live rent-free or on a below-market rent, the interest expenses related to the property are non-deductible.
+In tax assessment, this loan is treated as consumer borrowing, or "other loan".

 Ownership of a fraction

-The form of residence known as right-of-occupancy (called 'asumisoikeus' in Finnish; 'bostadsrätt' in Swedish) involves an initial payment to receive the right to live in the apartment, and further regular maintenance charges payable to the association.
-If the buyer borrowed money to finance the initial payment, interest payments are deductible.
+The form of residence known as right-of-occupancy involves an initial payment to receive the right to live in the apartment, and further regular maintenance charges payable to the association.

-If a loan was taken within the Arava system, interest payments are not deductible.
+If you had taken a loan within the Arava scheme, the interest expenses are not deductible.

-The deduction is primarily made from capital income, such as rental income and for example, dividends.
-If you have no such income, there will be a credit from your earned-income taxes amounting to 30% of the qualifying interest payments.
-By 'earned income' we mean wages, salary, pensions, and Kela-paid social benefits.
+The deduction is primarily made from capital income, such as dividends or rental income.
+If you have no such income, there will be a credit from your earned-income taxes amounting to 30% of the qualifying interest expenses.
+Earned income includes wages, pensions and social benefits received from Kela, the Social Insurance Institution of Finland.

 Interest payments on a home loan can be included in the calculation of the withholding rate marked on your tax card.

-Your bank gives the Tax Administration information on your loan and its interest payments, so you can see it pre-printed by computer on your pre-completed tax return form.
+Your bank gives the Tax Administration information on your loan and its interest expenses.
+This information is transferred to your pre-completed tax return.